ethereum-node/merchantApi/README.md

 }
 ```

-The Ownbit Platform expects a plain string: "OK" as the response.
-If the response is not OK, the platform will continuously to call in specific time slot, until it failed after 10 times.
+The Ownbit Platform expects a plain string: "SUCCESS" as the response.
+If the response is not SUCCESS, the platform will continuously to call in specific time gap, until it fails after 10 times.
 Example response:

 ```
-OK
+SUCCESS
 ```

+**Situations the callback is triggered**
+- **Payment received/Unconfirmed**: status: 1/2, confirmations: 0;
+- **Payment Confirmed**: status: 1/2, confirmations: 1;
+- **Payment canceled or failed**: status: 9, confirmations: 0;